rsyslog/rsyslog/source/installation/packages.rst

 * *core package* (usually just called "rsyslog") - this contains core technology that is required as a base for all other packages.
-It also contains like the file writer or syslog forwareder that is extremely often used and has little dependencies.
+It also contains modules like the file writer or syslog forwareder that is extremely often used and has little dependencies.
 * *feature package* (usually called "rsyslog-feature") - there are multiple of these packages.
 What exactly is available and how it is